BeatHubmann/WSLP/README.md

 ## MIT License

-Copyright (c) 2017 ETHZ, Beat Hubmann
+Copyright (c) 2018 ETHZ / Beat Hubmann / authors were so indicated

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal